untoldwind/KontrolSystem2/README.md

 ## Known issues

-* The unit tests are currently not working on windows with a standard Visual Studio setup as `msbuild` uses some incompatible system libraries.
-They should run fine in a mono-setup
-  * It probably requires migration to a different testing framework to fix this
 * The calculated maneuver nodes are slightly of from the expected result
   * ... since the game does a more precise brun simulation
   * This requires some careful examination of all the numbers